ForgottenFrog57/meshtastic-signal-bridge/README.md

 - You have a basic understanding of Meshtastic, node configuration, and node placement
 - You already have access to a **city-wide or well-covered Meshtastic mesh** (check out [local Meshtastic groups](https://meshtastic.org/docs/community/local-groups))
-- You have Docker Compose (recommended) or Docker running on a Linux host, such as:
+- You have Docker running on a Linux host, such as:
   - NAS (e.g. Unraid)
   - Home server
   - Raspberry Pi